 MASTER CLASS A1-A2-B1-B2-C1-C2

 “Special classes for motivated students.
-From two to four students"

 Having a good textbook is of utmost importance.
 While the software packages may indeed be useful by offering digitalized flashcards, they don’t do as good of a job at teaching language fundamentals including sentence structure and proper verb tense usage.
 In addition, to really learn well you need a teacher who can identify your personal strengths and weaknesses, make useful corrections and enhance the learning process with his or her life experience.